-The guidance notes gives a brief description of each of the forms that make up the return.
-In addition, the guidance notes provide clarification on the data that is to be entered in the various rows and columns of the forms.
-In some cases, the forms are self explanatory.
+The Guidance Notes gives a brief description of each of the forms that make up the return.
+In addition, the Guidance Notes provide clarification on the data that is to be entered in the various rows and columns of the forms.
+In some cases, the forms are self-explanatory.
 Four appendices have been added to this document as reference tools in completing the various forms.
-Throughout the guidance notes this symbol has been placed against key information that SFIs should take into account in completing the forms.
+Throughout the Guidance Notes this symbol has been placed against key information that SFIs should take into account in completing the forms.

 The submission of the return is a requirement of all public banks, banks & trust companies, and trust companies.
-The Central Bank has taken into account that the return in its entirety will not apply to all categories of SFIs, therefore SFIs should refer to Section 3 - "Applicability" of the guidance note in determining which forms are to be completed as a part of their return submission.
+The Central Bank has taken into account that the return in its entirety will not apply to all categories of SFIs, therefore SFIs should refer to Section 3 - "Applicability" of the Guidance Notes in determining which forms are to be completed as a part of their return submission.